We’re In the Middle of a Cultural Shift to Reclaim Sleep

 “We are students drunk on determination, ill with ambition, and perturbed by perfection,” wrote Riley Griffin of Duke University.
 “Despite the fact that twenty-two percent of college students say that sleep difficulties have had a negative effect on their academic performance, we continue down a path of sleepless self-destruction.”

 And it’s not just college students who are affected by sleep deprivation.
 In this book I write about the harmful effects on many middle and high school students of early start times for school — including depression, anxiety, and poor academic performance.
-And I’m happy to say that change has been afoot on this issue, too.
+And I’m happy to say that in the past year, change has been afoot on this issue, too.
 In May 2016, New Jersey education officials held hearings on whether certain schools should move to later start times, in order to bring the state more in line with recommendations by the American Academy of Pediatrics that classes begin no earlier than 8:30 a.m.
 Right now, only 18 percent of schools nationwide meet that standard.
 But New Jersey officials say that certain state schools could start experimenting with later times as early as 2018, and Maryland recently passed a bill offering incentives for high schools to do the same thing.

 One of the more amazing signs of the acceleration of the cultural shift that is taking place is an article that appeared in The Harvard Business Review in February 2016 about how “sleep deficiencies can undermine important forms of leadership behavior.”
 The authors were both from McKinsey, the management consulting firm — and one of them is, yes, a sleep specialist.
 Now, if someone, even a year ago, had shown me an article written by McKinsey consultants saying that the way for executives to be better leaders is to sleep more, not less, and that McKinsey would actually have a sleep specialist on staff, I would have assumed the piece was from The Onion.